- Governments, multilateral organizations, and private firms have spent billions of dollars to develop effective vaccines for COVID-19.

 Under normal circumstances, during which the stages of vaccine development occur sequentially, a vaccine takes eight to fifteen years on average to get from the lab into the hands of health-care providers.
 The fastest a vaccine had ever been developed before this pandemic was four years.
 Following the emergence of COVID-19, however, researchers around the globe accelerated the process by carrying out stages of development simultaneously and by looking to new vaccine technologies.
 “I think what we’re seeing is remarkable,” says Paul Offit, director of the Vaccine Education Center at the Children’s Hospital of Philadelphia.
 “It is a scientific tour de force.”

 The U.S. Operation Warp Speed timeline hinged on overlapping stages of development; mass production started for strong candidates even while clinical trials were ongoing.
 Before their vaccines were approved, Moderna received $2.5 billion in a deal under Warp Speed that included the purchase of one hundred million doses, while Pfizer and BioNTech signed a $1.95 billion contract to manufacture and distribute one hundred million doses of their vaccine.
-(Pfizer executives said they have not accepted any U.S. federal funding for the development of their vaccine.)
-Shortly after President Joe Biden took office, his administration bought another hundred million doses each from these companies.
+Since President Joe Biden took office, his administration has purchased over a billion additional doses, the vast majority of which are to be donated to other countries as part of his goal to get 70 percent of the world vaccinated by late 2022.

 Another way researchers have quickened the process is by focusing on new vaccine approaches.
 RNA- and DNA-based vaccines can be developed far faster than conventional vaccines, which require months at a time of growing antigens in animal or insect cells.